pydantic/logfire/docs/roadmap.md

 ### Alerts & Notifications

-The following features are planned for the alerts and notifications system.
+The following features are planned for the alerts and notifications system:

-- Slack integration
+- [ ] Slack integration
-- Email integration
+- [ ] Email integration
-- Webhook integration
+- [X] Webhook integration

-Alerts will probably be based on SQL queries (with canned templates for common cases) that are run periodically, and decide if a new event has occurred.
+Alerts are based on SQL queries (with canned templates for common cases) that are run periodically, and decide if a new event has occurred.

 ### Links to GitHub code source